Movietone Act:

 The animation surrounds Bimbo at school, in which he entertains the children, falls in love with a girl (drawn as Betty Boop), and gets spanked.
 The song "School Days" is featured.

-Murray does a few minor voice effects throughout the film, but he is most obvious as the voice of the school teacher, who sings "Good Morning" to the children.
+Murray does a few minor voice effects throughout the film, but he is most obvious as the voice of the teacher in the following lines (per dialog sheet):

 Screen Songs: